MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 # Suggested segments (preview)

-Discover interesting segments of you customers with the help of an AI model.
-This machine learning powered feature suggests segments that you can create, based on measures or customer attibutes, to improve your KPIs.
+Discover interesting segments of your customers with the help of an AI model.
+This machine learning powered feature suggests segments based on measures or customer attributes, to improve your KPIs.

 > [!NOTE]
 > The suggested segments feature uses automated means to evaluate data and make predictions based on that data, and therefore has the capability to be used as a method of profiling, as that term is defined by the General Data Protection Regulation ("GDPR").
 Your use of this feature to process data may be subject to GDPR or other laws or regulations.
 You are responsible for ensuring that your use of Dynamics 365 Customer Insights, including this feature, complies with all applicable laws and regulations, including laws related to privacy, personal data, biometric data, data protection, and confidentiality of communications.

 ## Measure based suggested segments

-Measures that capture customer interactions (purchases, reviews, customer service activity, etc.) help create segment suggestions based on customer activity information.
+Measures that capture customer interactions (purchases, reviews, etc.) help create suggestions based on customer activity information.
 Using common operators like SUM, AVG, MAX, MIN, and COUNT UNIQUE when creating a measure help you build specific measures.
 Identifying segments of your customers that influence a KPI (a [customer measure created](measures.md) in Customer Insights) can help you run a highly targeted campaign.
 Based on budget and location constraints, it's important to understand how certain attributes influence this KPI.
 For example, you track a measure called *TotalSpendPerCustomer*.
 As a business, you’d like to see this number grow.
 After choosing a measure as primary attribute, you can select the attributes that you want to assess for influence.
 For example, *membership tier*, *membership period*, and *occupation*.
 Customer Insights can then suggest a segment that tells you who are the biggest influence of that measure.
-For example, *Accountants* who are *Gold* members, and who have been with your business for *at least 5* years are the biggest influencer of *TotalSpendPerCustomer*.
+For example, *Accountants* who are *Gold* members, and who have been with your business for *at least five years* are the biggest influencer of *TotalSpendPerCustomer*.
 For all suggestions, you’ll get an estimated segment size.
-This information helps determining what kind of campaign might work best for that audience in your business contraints.
+This information helps determining what kind of campaign might work best for that audience in your business constraints.

 ## Customer attribute based suggested segments

 You can choose a customer attribute instead of a measure as the primary attribute.
-Based on your choice of additional influencing attributes, the AI model creates a series of suggestions that show how the additional attributes influence the primary attribute.
+Based on your choice of influencing attributes, the AI model creates a series of suggestions that show how the selected attributes influence the primary attribute.
 For example, you choose *Housing(Yes/No)* as the primary attribute. *annual income* and *education level* are set as influencing attributes.
-The AI model can suggest segments that indicate it's mostly people with and income over *$100,000* and a *Bachelor's degree* who own houses.
+The AI model can suggest segments that indicate mostly people with and income over *$100,000* and a *Bachelor's degree* who own houses.

 ## Artificial intelligence usage

-Based on the primary attribute and the corresponding influencing attributes, a decision tree algorithm finds interesting segments based on rules or patterns that were picked up by the AI algorithm.
+Using the primary attribute and influencing attributes, a decision tree algorithm suggests interesting segments.
+The suggestions are based on rules or patterns that were picked up by the AI algorithm.
 Only segments that significantly differ from the average population are shown as suggestions.
-The comparison to the average population ist based on the selected measure or primary attribute.
+The comparison to the average population is based on the selected measure or primary attribute.

 ### Responsible AI